Savan1007/DollarDiary/Report.md

 **Reason for not selecting this solution:**

 - Scalability Issues: Adding categorization without considering scalability might lead to performance issues as the number of users grows.
-- User Experience Complexity: While adding these features improves functionality, it may also complicate the user command line interface, making it less intuitive for users who prefer simplicity.
+- User Experience Complexity: While adding these features improves functionality, it may also complicate the user, making it less intuitive for users who prefer simplicity.
 - Integration Challenges: Implementing these additional features might introduce complexities in integrating and maintaining the application, leading to potential technical debt and increased maintenance efforts.

 ### 3.3 Final Solution

 The final solution is superior to the previous ones because it incorporates comprehensive features that enhance user engagement and functionality without compromising scalability or user experience.
-Including Report generation ensures users maintain disciplined spending habits, by using authentication one can make their spending private and a user-friendly Command-Line interface offers a clear overview of their finances.
+Including Report generation ensures users maintain disciplined spending habits, by using authentication one can make their spending private and the interface offers a clear overview of their finances.

 ### Table 1: Comparison of Solutions

 | Feature                         | Solution 1                                | Solution 2                                 | Final Solution                                          |